-Over this 65 year period, and particularly with the huge growth in asylum seekers over the past 10 years, the interpretation and application of the Convention has become a highly relevant, often contentious, piece of international law.
+Over this 68 year period, and particularly with the huge growth in asylum seekers over the past 10 years, the interpretation and application of the Convention has become a highly relevant, often contentious, piece of international law.
 Increasingly, both countries who are signatories to the Convention and those who are not, have turned to appellate judges and adjudicators to give independent interpretation and application of refugee law.
-It was against this background that the International Association of Refugee Law Judges (IARLJ) was formed in Warsaw in 1997 following two highly successful conferences in London and Nijmegen in the previous two years.
+It was against this background that the International Association of Refugee Law Judges (IARLJ) was formed in Warsaw in 1997, following two highly successful conferences in London and Nijmegen in the previous two years.
 In March 2019, the name of the Association was changed to the International Association of Refugee and Migration Judges (IARMJ), to better reflect the increasing body of migration work undertaken by judges.

 The International Association of Refugee and Migration Judges seeks to foster recognition that protection from persecution on account of race, religion, nationality, membership in a particular social group, or political opinion is an individual right established under international law, and that the determination of refugee status and its cessation should be subject to the rule of law.